priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 57.
 1232.
 Check If It Is a Straight Line.
 ## Day 58.
 1502.
 Can Make Arithmetic Progression From Sequence.
 ## Day 59.
 1351.
 Count Negative Numbers in a Sorted Matrix
 ## Day 60.
-744. Find Smallest Letter Greater Than Target.
+744. Find the Smallest Letter Greater Than Target.
 ## Day 61.
 1146.
 Snapshot Array.
 ## Day 62.
 1187.
 Make Array Strictly Increasing
 ## Day 63.
 1732.
 Find the Highest Altitude